hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-install-istio.md

   profile: demo
 EOF```{{execute}}

-There operator will accept a [configuration profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/), so for this scenario we chose the `demo` from the list of profiles (demo, default, minimal, remote).
+There operator will accept a [configuration profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/), so for this scenario we chose `demo` from the list of profiles (demo, default, minimal, remote).
 The Istio mesh is starting and will be available in a few moments.
 Observe its progress:

 `kubectl get deployments,pods,services -n istio-system`{{execute}}

 Once the deployments report available (1), ask Istio to verify the mesh is installed and ready.

 `istioctl verify-install`{{execute}}

+If you can see the words status and HEALTHY, then it's working.
+[You can ignore the error message, they are working on it.](https://github.com/istio/istio/issues/25194)

 You now have a healthy networking mesh that Knative can depend on.
 In the next step install Knative.